 It’s also a low-cost paper stock, so you get cheap business cards that are long-lasting and have a luxurious feel.
 It’s no surprise then that silk is the most popular choice for economy business cards.

 This paper stock exchanges the smooth, flawless feel of silk for a more natural texture.
-That’s partly owing to the fact that it is made from recycled material, making it a great choice for the environment.
+It is a brilliant platform for bright designs.

 Brown kraft paper